-- 3. Add a fuel stabilizer to the fuel and fill fuel tank. - 4.
+- 3. Add a fuel stabilizer to the fuel and fill the fuel tank. - 4.
 Run the engine until it is at operating temperature, then drain the engine oil.
 Refill with fresh oil of recommended weight and install a new lubricating oil filter element. - 5.
 With the engine at normal operating temperature, cycle all hydraulic functions including the steering. - 6.
-Release tension on all belts. - 7.
-Use plastic bags and water-resistant adhesive tape to seal the air intake opening, all exhaust manifold openings, engine oil filler cap, hydraulic oil tank breather cap, and fuel tank caps. - 8.
-Disconnect and remove battery or batteries.
-Completely clean and charge the battery.
+Release tension on belts. - Use plastic bags and water-resistant adhesive tape to seal the air intake opening, all exhaust manifold openings, engine oil filler cap, hydraulic oil tank breather cap, and fuel tank caps. - Disconnect and remove the battery or batteries.
+Completly clean and charge the battery.
 Coat the terminals with petroleum jelly and store battery in cool, dry place. - Thoroughly clean the detasseler.
 Touch up any painted surfaces that are scratched or chipped.
-For touch-up paint recommendations contact the Hagie Manufacturing Customer Support Department. - 10.
-Replace worn or missing decals.
-See pages 7-12 for proper location of warning decals and their corresponding part number.
-Warning decals and all other Hagie decals are available through the Hagie Manufacturing Customer Support department.
+For touch up paint recommendations contact Hagie Manufacturing Customer Support Department. - Replace worn or missing decals.
+See pages 7-19 for proper location of warning decals are available through Hagie Manufacturing Customer Support Department.